flintlib/flint/doc/source/fmpz_poly.rst

     ``(A, lenA)``.  `R` and `A` may be aliased, but apart from this no aliasing of input and output operands is allowed.

+    If the flag ``exact`` is `1`, the function stops if an inexact division is encountered, upon which the function will return `0`.
+If no inexact division is encountered, the function returns `1`.
+Note that this does not guarantee the remainder of the polynomial division is zero, merely that its length is less than that of B. This feature is useful for series division and for divisibility testing (upon testing the remainder).

+    For ordinary use set the flag ``exact`` to `0`.
+In this case, no checks or early aborts occur and the function always returns `1`.

 .. function:: void fmpz_poly_divrem_basecase(fmpz_poly_t Q, fmpz_poly_t R, const fmpz_poly_t A, const fmpz_poly_t B)

     Computes `Q`, `R` such that `A = B Q + R` and each coefficient of `R`